 You’re not the only one who can benefit from the Platinum card.

 American Express allows you to add authorized users to your account, and they’ll share many of these perks.
-At $175 per year, it’s not exactly cheap.
-But that’s $175 per year total for up to three authorized users – not $175 per person.
+At $195 per year, it’s not exactly cheap.

 So it could be worth adding family members or loved ones to your Amex Platinum card.
 Just what do these users get?